pixelkind/p5canvas/README.md

 ![Example Screenshot](images/example_01.png)
 Image by Quynh Han Tran

-There is a standard setup script included which setups a full width/height canvas that will be resized automatically.
-In one of the next versions this will become optional.
+There is a standard setup script included which setups a full width/height canvas that will be resized automatically, but you can override that with your script.

 ## Features